aaditya/sbrw-server/README.md

 ## Description

-Need to build asset db first then you can go login to server.
+You need to build asset db after installing dependencies (need to automate that for production setups).

 If you want to contribute, you might want to change the linting rule linebreak-style.